KMathisGit/Personal-Blog/src/blog/2021-07-20-react-hooks-usestate-vs-usereducer.md

 }
 ```

 So right away you may be thinking `useReducer()` requires more boilerplate code, which is true to some extent, however you will soon discover the benefits of it.
 Notice how the reducer function does not need to live inside the component.
-On the surface, this may not seem that beneficial but it really is and here is why:
+On the surface, this may not seem very beneficial but it is and here are some reasons why:

 - Reduces overhead of state updates
 - Allows for re-usable, generic reducers
-- One function to rule all state updates
+- One Isolated function for all state updates

 <h3 class="anchor" id="reducing-overhead">Reducing overhead</h3>